JeffHing/extend-this/README.md

 #### Negation Selector

-Merges all properties except the ones prefixed with the '!' character:
+If no properties are currently selected, it merges all properties except the ones prefixed with the '!' character.
+Otherwise it simply unselects the properties prefixed with the '!' character from the currently selected properties.

     extend(this).withDelegate(new Dog(), '!type', '!color');